mficly/mficly/README.md

 - Google Cognitive Service
 - Azure Cognitive Service
 - Socket.io
-- Webpack Module Federation/Micro Frontend
+- Webpack Module Federation

-looking for more chanllanges in work and life
+looking for more challenges in work and life